Skip to main content

 Simple Rule

-• Both require advance approval, documentation, and adherence to per diem rules
+• Both = Require advance approval, business purpose, and compliance with per diem limits

 Additional Notes

-• Employee and non-employee meals must be entered as separate expense lines in the reimbursement system.
+• Employee and non-employee meals must be entered as separate expense lines.

 Lodging